Skip to main content

 The Potomac Interceptor Collapse

 On January 19, 2026, a portion of a large-diameter sewage conveyance pipe, called the Potomac Interceptor, collapsed.
 The Potomac Interceptor was originally constructed in the 1960s and today conveys up to 60 million gallons of wastewater daily from parts of Virginia and Maryland to DC Water’s Blue Plains wastewater plant where it is treated and returned to the river.
 As a result of the collapse, approximately 240 million gallons of raw, untreated wastewater overflowed into the Potomac River before a bypass came online on January 24, 2026.
-The bypass, constructed by DC Water, redirects the sewage into a secure section of the Potomac Interceptor where it goes to Blue Plains to be treated.
+The bypass, constructed by DC Water, redirected the sewage into a secure section of the Potomac Interceptor where was taken to Blue Plains to be treated.
 Episodic overflows occurred into early February.
 However, following additional measures to enhance the capacity and operations of the bypass, no additional sewage overflows from the collapse have reached the Potomac River since February 8, 2026.
+On March 14, emergency repairs were completed and wastewater flow was restored through the Potomac Interceptor, ending temporary use of the emergency bypass.

 Safeguarding Public Health and the Environment